alantech/alan/rfcs/007 - Sequential Algorithms RFC.md

 Turning it into syntax can make it look *much* more natural to those coming from other imperative languages, with only the `limit <number>` syntax being the addition needed for the runtime to be able to calculate an upper bound on the runtime and have a guarantee that a value will eventually be returned.
 But this approach has been rejected for the following reasons:

-1. It is a *lot* of syntactic sugar, and introduces a lot of new reserved words to support it, which complicates the compiler and the mental overhead of writing in the language needing to memorize this stuff for any source file you're looking at.
-2. Any code written with this syntax is *guaranteed* to be sequential on a single CPU, and due to the nondeterminism on the number of runs, more difficult to properly schedule work around.
+1. Any code written with this syntax is *guaranteed* to be sequential on a single CPU, and due to the nondeterminism on the number of runs, more difficult to properly schedule work around.
 Having built-in syntax for it will encourage its use and keep this syntax normalized amongst developers, when it really should be seen as a tool of last resort in an increasingly multicore computing world.
+2. It is a *lot* of syntactic sugar, and introduces a lot of new reserved words to support it, which complicates the compiler and the mental overhead of writing in the language needing to memorize this stuff for any source file you're looking at.
 3. It is hoped that the community decides to prefer default linting rules that produces lint warnings (or errors?) on usage of `@std/seq` at all -- ideally anything that needs this functionality is wrapping it up in a nice-to-use library, like a [fast inverse square root](https://en.wikipedia.org/wiki/Fast_inverse_square_root) estimator using it, and "regular" code can ignore it.
 It is far less likely that such a linting rule would be agreed upon in the community if these were built-in keywords and statements in the language (though [this has happened in the past](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/with), but let's not try to tempt fate here?)

 ## Affected Components

 The proposed syntax should require no changes to the compiler excepting the definition of new opcodes to support it.
 The standard library code would be written to use these new opcodes, and the runtimes would need to implement the opcodes.
+The `ArrayLike` type that the `generator` function would output needs to have duplicate functions for all of the built-in functions that `Array` has so it can be used in similar circumstances (though without the parallelism possible).

 ## Expected Timeline